VPN Service BY VPN SURF VPN.SURF

 However, a VPN can help with this.
 Enabling your VPN will allow you to have a private online conversation with other people using Skype or Google Hangouts chat.

 This is connected to the above point about censorship.
 It will be advantageous if you live in an oppressive regime.
 Skype may drop calls if it detects that the VPN is reducing speed.
-It is best to disable your VPN for Skype chats unless you are talking about sensitive information.
+Disabling your VPN for Skype chats is best unless you are talking about sensitive information.

 Complete Sensitive Research Without Interference